arliber/fullstack-course/5. Javscript and jQuery/README.md

 ```
 What exactly does it return?

-2 .
+### 3. Under folder `text-editor`

 Create a text editor (title and body only) which saves a your text in `localstorage` every second.
 When the page is refreshed - should the saved data from the local storage.

-3 .
+### 4. Under folder `weather`

 Check out the weather app.
-Make the background of the whole page change based on the weather (rain image when it rains, sun image when it is sunny etc.)
+Make the background of the whole
+page change based on the weather (rain image when it rains, sun image when it is sunny etc.)

-4 .
+### 5. Under folder `todo-list`

 Create a todo list app - the app should have a single  input, when "Enter" key is pressed the text from the input should be added as an `<li>` to a list.
 Clicking an item inside the list should remove it.
 See example for more info.